Osiris-Team/A/README.md

  - Performance, fast writability, and readability have the same importance.
  - Encourage the use of event listeners.
  - Garbage collected via [bdwgc](https://github.com/ivmai/bdwgc), can be [disabled](#TODO_HOW?).
+ - Library developers should benefit the same amount as their users, in terms of language features.

 ## Highlights
  - Modular Object Oriented Programming (MOOP) via [object parts](#object-blocks--parts).